vueplayground/demo/README.md

 ### Notice: This is only the repository for the public landingpage https://www.vueplay.com

-The actual web application is not open sourece and can be visited at https://studio.vueplay.com
+The actual Web Application is _not_ open source and can be visited at https://studio.vueplay.com

 ------------